 There are full-day outings and activities centre around tracking rhino on foot and by vehicle, accompanied by conservationists and trackers.
 This is a rare opportunity to gain a personal insight into the conservation work undertaken here and gain an understanding of the ecology of the area.

 Days can be long when tracking the elusive and solitary black rhinos, but when a rhino is spotted it’s a wonderful moment – both worthwhile and humbling.
 The scenery is other-worldly and sunsets unforgettable.
-For those with enough time in Namibia, and an interest in conservation, this is not to be missed.
+For those with enough time in during their holiday in Namibia, and an interest in conservation, this is not to be missed.

 Community and conservation